Frequently asked questions about People's Park Housing.

-We have heard the voices of those who advocate for their interests: We will proceed with construction only after having a plan in place that will offer access to shelter and services to the 40-50 people currently sleeping in the park.
-This is consistent with the campus's current commitments and efforts.
+The campus committed to proceed with construction only after having a plan in place that offers access to shelter and services to all the people currently sleeping in the park.
+The campus, the City of Berkeley, and community partners announced a unified plan that honors all these commitments -- and more:

 We are committed to doing all we can for those that will accept our support.

-Every week our social worker, facilities manager, and director of local government and community relations meet with city and civic leaders to coordinate and improve efforts to meet the needs of unhoused people in the Park and surrounding neighborhoods.
-Through partnerships with the City of Berkeley and Alameda County, we are working to connect park users with shelter and services, long before construction begins.
+Every week UC Berkeley's social worker, facilities manager, and director of local government and community relations meet with city and civic leaders to coordinate and improve efforts to meet the needs of unhoused people in the neighborhoods surrounding our campus.

 Will the campus or a private developer operate the student housing?